sacrcv/HierarQ/README.md

-# HierarQ
-Official repository of our paper "HierarQ: Task-Aware Hierarchical Q-Former for Enhanced Video Understanding" accepted at CVPR '25.
+This is the official repository of our paper "HierarQ: Task-Aware Hierarchical Q-Former for Enhanced Video Understanding" accepted at CVPR '25.